joloev/katacoda-scenarios/rust-docker/step2.md

-# Download the rust server
+# Clone the rust server

 A Rust server has been created beforehand, as this tutorial won't cover how to build the server itself.
-In order to make it run inside the Docker container we need to retrieve it.
+In order to make it run inside the Docker container we need to clone it from Github.
 <br/><br/>

-## Clone the server

-First of all clone the project containing the prebuilt rust server.
+Run `git clone git@github.com:joloev/DD2482-executable-tutorial.git`{{execute}} to get a local copy of the rust server.

-`git clone git@github.com:joloev/DD2482-executable-tutorial.git`{{execute}}
-<br/><br/>

 ## Overview of Rust server